 So was either sh*thole country worth the war with them?

-Let’s look at it this way…the total cost of those two conflicts alone amount to a total of $22,000,000,000,000 ($22trillion).
-That’s a staggering $20trillion for Afghanistan…Iraq by comparison is a super-saver bargain coming in at only $2trillion.
+Let’s look at it this way…the total minimum estimated cost of those two conflicts alone amount to a total of $5,000,000,000,000 ($5trillion).
+That’s a staggering $3trillion for Afghanistan…Iraq by comparison is a super-saver bargain coming in at only $2trillion.
 Viewed another way…those two wars amount to nearly 80% of our current national debt.
 Or look at it this way…it cost every US man, woman, and child $66,000 to fight those two wars.
-Heck of a deal, eh?
+Heck of a deal, eh? (note #1: some cost estimates for those two wars exceeds $8trillion. note #2: amount was edited on 12/13/2021 due to error in original article.)

 But, where did all those trillions go?
 Granted some went to the men and women of the military who served there in the form of salary and benefits.
 But, the vast, vast majority of it when to who????
 Yup, the military-industrial complex that supplied all those bullets, bombs, and “services”.